 We are keen to explore international collaboration opportunities for digital government projects, and to share our experience and ideas.
 Examples of our international collaboration platforms can be found below.

-For an overview of Singapore’s digital government journey, watch a special video collaboration between GovTech and the United Nations Department of Economic and Social Affairs (DESA) in our Digital Government Journey page here.
+For an overview of Singapore’s digital government journey, watch a special video collaboration between GovTech and the United Nations Department of Economic and Social Affairs (DESA) on our Digital Government Journey page here.
 The four videos feature Government Chief Digital Technology Officer (GCDTO), Chan Cheow Hoe, sharing key learning points from Singapore’s Digital Government transformation.

 Digital Government Exchange